 Day of the Dead didn’t fare too well during its big screen release.
 Audiences entered cinemas expecting an upgrade of the gleeful gorefest found in the previous two episodes.
 They did get what they want.
 But only after an hour of intense human drama, some parts of which worthy for Shakespearean stage.
-As defense or explanation, director George A. Romero also revealed how budget cuts forced him to scale down his vision for the movie.
-This ambiguously feels to imply he couldn’t throw in as much gore as he wanted.
-Or, he could have actually been even more verbose.
+As defence or explanation, director George A. Romero then revealed how budget cuts forced him to scale down his vision for the movie.
+His statement seems to say he couldn’t throw in as much gore as he wanted.
+Or, he could have meant, I could have been even more verbose, you know …

-Much as I wish to portray myself as preferring a rant over a rumble, I have to say I agree with general reactions.
+Much as I wish to portray myself as preferring a rant over a rumble, I have to say I agree with general reaction when watching this a few years ago.
 By no means am I implying the script or effects were lacklustre, both were exemplary, possibly among the finest in the history of horror.
-The problem here, for me, is how we have been inundated with zombie apocalypse stories in movies, TV and games.
-The genre itself simply no longer holds any freshness.
-Made worse by the fact that the “modern” sprinting zombie is honestly way scarier than Romero’s (somewhat adorable) lumbering types.
+The problem here, for me, is how we have been inundated with zombie apocalypse stories in movies, TV and games in recent years.
+The genre simply no longer holds any freshness, made worse by the fact that the “modern” sprinting zombie is honestly way scarier than Romero’s somewhat adorable lumbering ones.
 Now, I do realise such a statement is unfair in many ways.
 It’s akin to saying War of the Worlds is amateurish compared to Star Trek.
-Thus, please allow me to rephrase my reaction to Day of the Dead as the following.
+Thus, please allow me to rephrase my reaction to Day of the Dead as follows.

 Watch this to get a feel of the incredible devotion and creativity of producers in days when CGI was but a myth.